Employer of Record

 Contributions by Employers and Employees

 Both employers and employees are obligated to contribute to Poland’s social security system.
 Employers not only contribute their own share but also deduct and remit the employee’s portion to the Social Security Authority (ZUS).
-The employer’s share generally ranges from 19.21% to 22.41% of the employee’s gross salary, while the employee contributes 13.71%.
-Contributions are capped annually—PLN 234,720 for 2024—above which reduced rates apply.
+For employees, the main statutory rates are:

 Self-Employed Contributions